The Montréal Carbon Pledge

 - Weighted average carbon intensity shows the average carbon intensity (emissions per revenue generated) of our investments, revealing our exposure to carbon-intensive companies.

-We previously disclosed the carbon footprint of our equity investments and through disclosure in our 2016 Integrated Annual Report have added the footprints of our corporate bond and preferred share investments.
+We first disclosed the carbon footprint of our equity investments in 2015, and added the footprints of other asset classes in 2016.

 Owned carbon emissions

-In 2016, The Co-operators equity investments, corporate bond and preferred share investments ‘owned’ a total of 188,814 tonnes of CO2-equivalent greenhouse gases (emissions sources scopes 1 and 2 only) emitted by companies in our portfolio.
-Compared on a like-for-like basis to 2015, we noted a 5.0 per cent increase in carbon emissions.
-This increase is due to more investments in the preferred shares of companies with high greenhouse gas emissions which was offset by a reallocation within equities from higher emitting forest products companies to lower emitting materials companies.
+In 2017, The Co-operators equity investments, corporate bond and preferred share investments ‘owned’ a total of 173,283 tonnes of CO2-equivalent greenhouse gases (emissions sources scopes 1 and 2 only) emitted by companies in our portfolio.
+Compared on a like-for-like basis to 2016, we noted a 9.7 per cent decrease in carbon emissions.
+This decrease is due to lower overall exposure to high-emitting companies as well as lower reported emissions from companies.